Incident DetailsCause of Death:

 He had been able to return fire and killed a 21-year-old suspect, who was an escapee from an Alabama state prison while serving a two-to-four-year sentence for forgery.

-He was subsequently found guilty of first-degree murder and armed robbery, and sentenced to life in prison.
-He was paroled in December 2003.
+He was subsequently found guilty of first-degree murder and armed robbery.
+He was sentenced to life in prison and paroled in 2003.